apify-projects/store-flixbus-search-scraper/README.md

 1. Install the Apify Client or utilize the Apify API.

-2. Configure the input parameters such as website domain, departure and arrival cities, travel dates, and the number of passengers.
+2. Configure the input parameters such as language, departure and arrival cities, travel dates, and the number of passengers.

 3. Run the scraper and retrieve the extracted Flixbus search results.